 Many tutorials about using the Clarion Libraries are available.

 Use LibAnswers (sometimes called, "Ask-a-Librarian") to find an answer or ask new questions of the Clarion University Libraries.
 Reference and Information Services faculty and staff will be pleased to assist with brief reference requests or provide counsel on appropriate resources for projects.
 Responses are usually posted within 24 hours.

-Clarion Online faculty and students may use ILLiad to request materials owned by Clarion, as well as items which must be requested from other libraries.
+Clarion Online faculty and students may use ILLiad to request materials owned by Clarion.

 Please note: Shipping of books is provided only to those who do not reside near one of Clarion University's campuses.

-Begin your search with Clarion University's Electronic Journals.
+Begin your search with Clarion University's EBSCO Discovery Search.
 Here, you may find that the article is available in one of the full-text databases to which we subscribe.

 - Make sure ILLiad request forms are completed as accurately and completely as possible.

 If staff needs to verify the bibliographic information - or even your address - the process will take longer.